appvia/tako/README.md

 * **No vendor lock-in** - Because you already use docker-compose, you can keep using it, even if _Kev_ turns out to be not your cup of tea.

 * **Easy integrations** - You may use generated Kubernetes manifests with any tool / framework of your choice.
-We aim at adding some useful integrations further improving developer experience.
+Check out our [Skaffold Integration](docs/tutorials/kev-dev-with-skaffold.md).

 ## Contents